aidanhs/dlgrab/README.md

 Docker starts expecting different responses from these endpoints, DLGrab may stop working.

-That said, it's probably more robust that trying to export directly from the filesystem.
+That said, it's probably more robust than trying to export directly from the filesystem.

 ## Build dlgrab